 Home > Is Distance Education for You?

-Distance Education has become a popular system of learning.
-Technology has allowed educators to develop distance courses that are in many cases equal to "on campus" courses.
-However, training by distance and correspondence does not suit all learning styles and many individuals do not learn well via this method.
-The distance student needs to be someone who does not mind working alone and who is highly organized and self-motivated.
-In all college courses, timelines and consistent progress in course work is important but even more essential with distance education course work.
-It is amazing how many things will come up in the day, week or month that have the potential of keeping the student from the course work.
-The negative feelings that arise from falling behind and the relative isolation of the distance student are two of the main reasons for incomplete work.
+However, training by distance and correspondence courses does not suit all learning styles and some individuals do not learn well in this method.
+The student needs to be someone who does not mind working alone, is highly organized and self-motivated to study.
+In all college courses, timelines and consistent progress in course work is important but even more essential with correspondence course work.
+For students who study at home there are many distractions which have the potential of interrupting the best study plans.
+Negative feelings may arise from falling behind and the relative isolation of the student are two of the main reasons for incomplete work.

-Distance Education is not substantially less expensive than on campus training.
-Programs have to be developed, administered and taught and these are all expenses covered by the student fees.
+Distance Education is not substantially less expensive than on-campus training.
+Programs must be developed, administered and taught and these are all expenses covered by the student fees.
 There are savings, however, in areas such as:

 Furthermore, the student will miss a variety of on-campus events, chapel services, small group socials, and fellowship in the college community.
 Therefore, the student is encouraged to supplement their course work with regular activities in their local church and extended Christian community.